-Ed Borowsky is a novelist whose passion for writing started early when he wrote copy for his full-service, Boston-based advertising agency.
+Ed Borowsky is a novelist and author of The Great Mongolian Bowling League of the United States of America (Citrine Publishing, Fall 2018).
+His passion for writing started early when he wrote copy for his full-service, Boston-based advertising agency.
 He spent thirty years in the retail consulting and promotions industries and supervised the advertising and operations of hundreds of successful sale promotions for many of North America's most prestigious retailers.
 Now retired from a long business career, Borowsky is able to devote all his time to writing.

 IN ED'S OWN WORDS...

 Although I am presently a proud resident of Winter Park, Florida, I'm a native son of Philadelphia, Pennsylvania, and a child of the '60s and '70s, when families weren't as spread out as they are today.
 I feel fortunate to have been part of a large and loving extended family that lived nearby.

 My father, at one point in his life, was the Philco-Ford television sales representative, which meant we had the nicest television on the block.
 I clearly remember the days and nights when family and friends would come over to our house to watch shows like the Beatles on Ed Sullivan or Jackie Gleason and Art Carney in The Honeymooners.